ES0R/deep_learning_project/README.md

 The main objective of this project is to implement and compare the speed and overall performance concerning the accuracy of three distinct object detection models:

+- **Self-Made Model**
 - **YOLO (You Only Look Once)**
-- **ViT (Visual Transformer)**
-- **AlexNet**
+- **RT-DETR**

-AlexNet will serve as a simple baseline.
-These models will be assessed in the context of vehicle and robotics applications to gauge their appropriateness for real-time object recognition tasks.
+The self-made model will serve as a simple baseline.
+These models will be assessed in the context of vehicle applications to gauge their appropriateness for real-time object recognition tasks.
 Object detection will be carried out on still image datasets as well as image sequence data sets.

 ## Project File Structure